Bad Weather & Road Conditions Accident Attorneys In Naperville, Illinois

-Poor road conditions and weather can both contribute to vehicular accidents, and in some cases, be the main cause.
-According to the U.S. Department of Transportation (DOT), a whopping 73% of Illinois roads are in poor or mediocre condition, costing drivers in the state annual vehicle repair and operating costs of $2.4 billion, or $292 per vehicle.
-That's the highest percentage in the nation.
+Poor road conditions and weather can both contribute to vehicular accidents and, in some cases, be the main cause.
+According to the U.S. Department of Transportation (DOT), 73% of Illinois roads are in poor or mediocre condition, costing drivers in the state annual vehicle repair and operating costs of $2.4 billion, or $292 per vehicle.
+That’s the highest percentage in the nation.
 Neighboring Indiana comes in at just 17%.

-If your vehicle has been damaged after hitting a pothole and careening into a tree, who's liable for that?
-If snow causes your car to skid off the road and you suffer injuries, can you seek compensation?
+If your vehicle has been damaged after hitting a pothole and careening into a tree, who’s liable for that?
+If snow causes your car to skid off the road and you suffer injuries, can you seek compensation from the county or state for lack of proper snow removal?
 Can anyone get compensation for these types of damages and injuries?
+Questions such as these call for knowledgeable legal counsel.

 • You can file a claim with your own insurance company.
 Your insurance company will then likely file a subrogation claim against the other party's insurance company